kodiriys/dbt-databricks-playground/README.md

     - `Python Notebook` scheduled to run once an hour reaches out to simulated API to fetch medical activity data
     - Saves data into `medallion_{stage|prod}.0_landing.medical_activity`

 Transform data from `0_landing` into a medallion architecture using DBT.
+DBT project files are located in `/databricks_playground` folder.

 (See DBT lineage graph using the DBT extension.)

 Data is transformed into `1_bronze`, `2_silver`, and `3_gold` schemas using DBT models.